 - Laser welded and shock peened aluminium plates 3.3 mm in thickness,

 - Laser treated steels.

-Resolution of the MPISI instrument measured from NIST standard silicon powder
+Resolution curve of the MPISI instrument measured from NIST standard silicon powder.

 The graphs below give an indication of data acquisition times required for the materials alpha-iron (mild steel), aluminium and titanium to attain strain accuracies of 50 microstrain at gauge volume sizes as indicated in the graph legend.